Team2338/2021_BaB_Starter/README.md

  Req 5: Teleop: Joystick turns CIM motor forward and reverse (from +100% to -100%)

- Req 6: Teleop: Hold Y - turn SparkMax/Neo at 20% power
+ Req 6: Teleop: Hold Y - turn SparkMax/Neo using 2.5 volts

  Req 7: All: Show limit switch state on Shuffleboard (not pressed = red, pressed = green)